 1. (Two two-light north and south nave windows) J Powell and Sons; that to the north of 1903 with the Empty Tomb was designed by H Holiday and E Penwarden.
+The stated date is puzzling since Holiday had left Powell’s in 1891, so if it is correct, the design must have been re-used from stock.
 Single lights dated 1903 and 1914 are also by Penwarden and one of 1919 is by J H Hogan (all Hadley list).

 2. (Nave north west window) T Baillie and Co, 1869.
 This shows a central mandorla set in patterned glass and predates the restoration, assuming the date is correct.

 1. (North chancel) Fine tomb-recess of c1300 in the position of an Easter sepulchre.
 The carving is vigorous rather than delicate, but it is proudly up-to-date with a cinquefoiled arch, triangular label with a pierced trefoil, heavy crockets and finial.
 There is a damaged inscription in Lombardic letters to Rado de la Hedol.

 2. (By the vestry doorway) C13 carved tomb-slab.